jetaggart/stream-sms-draft/README.md

 Let's look at how we use this information in the `backend`.

-### Login Endpoint
+## Backend Setup

-To register a Stream user, we need to first confirm our Stream account from our `backend` by sending our `streamApiKey` and `streamApiSecret` we set up earlier.
+Before we log our admin in to our app, we need to first verify our Stream Client from our `backend`.
+We'll use our `streamApiKey` and `streamApiSecret` to do so.

 <!-- https://gist.github.com/isaidspaghetti/0a79ef5a1169e9db232ae31502ff55ce -->
 ```javascript